mtore91/lets-play-sports-social-app/README.md

 Contributions to the project are welcome.
 To contribute, please fork the repository and create a pull request with your proposed changes.

 ---
+## Acknowledgments
+This webapp was built using Leon Noel's Binary Upload Boom social media site template.

+---
 ## Resources

 The following resources were used in the development of this project: